Aliases for GPR143 Gene

 Previous HGNC Symbols for GPR143 Gene

 This gene encodes a protein that binds to heterotrimeric G proteins and is targeted to melanosomes in pigment cells.
 This protein is thought to be involved in intracellular signal transduction mechanisms.
 Mutations in this gene cause ocular albinism type 1, also referred to as Nettleship-Falls type ocular albinism, a severe visual disorder.
 A related pseudogene has been identified on chromosome Y. [provided by RefSeq, Dec 2009]

 GeneCards Summary for GPR143 Gene

 GPR143 (G Protein-Coupled Receptor 143) is a Protein Coding gene.
-Diseases associated with GPR143 include ocular albinism, x-linked and nystagmus 6, congenital, x-linked.
-Among its related pathways are GPCRs, Other.
-GO annotations related to this gene include G-protein coupled receptor activity and tyrosine binding.
+Diseases associated with GPR143 include Albinism, Ocular, Type I and Nystagmus 6, Congenital, X-Linked.
+Among its related pathways are Signaling by GPCR and GPCRs, Other.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and tyrosine binding.